 Veterinary Drugs are used in stock farming as growth promoter and disease prevention.
 Residues of these drugs can pass into our food chain.
 Concerns are centred on the direct toxicity of these residues to consumers as well as the indirect effects on immune responses from long term exposure.

-FOOD SECTION is well equipped with high end equipment and a pool of experienced personnel to enable the detection of trace levels of drug residues in accordance to the national and international requirements (such as EU regulations).
+Food Chemistry Division is well equipped with high end equipment and a pool of experienced personnel to enable the detection of trace levels of drug residues in accordance to the national and international requirements (such as EU regulations).

 Our analysis using LCMSMS provide results with high degree of selectivity and specifity and detection limits way below the MRPL imposed by EU Regulations.